PrestaShop/open-source/content/legal/_index.md

 PrestaShop shall not be held liable for any damage or loss suffered by the User in accessing and using the Website.

-More generally, PrestaShop shall not be held liable for:
+More generally, PrestaShop SA shall not be held liable for:

 * The use made by the User of the Website,
 * Any activity that constitutes a breach of these T&Cs by the User,